amazon-ion/ion-docs/_books/ion-1-1/src/text/values.md

 but they must end with the literal `T` if not at least whole-day precision.
 Fractional seconds are allowed, with at least one digit of precision and an unlimited maximum.
 Local-time offsets may be represented as either hour:minute offsets from UTC, or as the literal `Z` to denote a local time of UTC.
+If the offset is `-00:00`, it indicates that the local offset in which the timestamp was recorded is unknown, and that the time is therefore encoded as UTC.
-They are required on timestamps with time and are not allowed on date values.
+Local-time offsets are required on timestamps with time and are not allowed on date values.

 ```ion
 2007-02-23T12:14Z                // Seconds are optional, but local offset is not